storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 ## Conclusion

-I love the probabilities of the Russian school of probabily, Markov, Chebyshev, etc., since it does not depend on any underlying distributional assumptions.
+I love the probabilities of the Russian school of probability, Markov, Chebyshev, etc., since it does not depend on any underlying distributional assumptions.
 Chebyshev's inequality depends on the random variable having a finite mean and variance,